dogukanozdemir/C-LRU-CACHE/README.md

 A cache is just fast storage.
 Reading data from a cache takes less time than reading it from something else (like a hard disk).

-Here's the catch: caches are small.
-You can't fit everything in a cache, so you're still going to have to use larger, slower storage from time to time.

-If you can't fit everything in the cache, how do you decide what the cache should store?

 # Complexity Analysis

 | Costs       |  Worst Case |